Family Encyclopedia >> Shopping

 How to

-2. Hem pants and skirts using this technique to make them sturdy.
+2. Hem pants and skirts with this sturdy technique I've used for years.

 Result